Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

 Taranger departed Liverpool alone in ballast for Vancouver B.C. on Apr.
-28-1941, escorted in the first few days by British aircraft.
-On the 30th, in about 8°W, she signalled to the aircraft that a U-boat had been seen about 10 n. miles off to the north.
-The aircraft found the U-boat and dropped a number of bombs over it as it submerged, and a big spot of oil made it seem like it had been damaged but that later turned out not to be so.
+28-1941, escorted during the first few days by British aircraft.
+Note that Arnold Hague has included her, along with Annavore, Danio and Sydhav, in Convoy OB 316 (external link), which departed Liverpool on Apr.
+28 and dispersed May 5 (he says she was detached on May 1).
+On Apr.
+30, in about 8°W, she signalled to the aircraft that a U-boat had been seen about 10 n. miles off to the north.
+The aircraft found the U-boat and dropped a number of bombs over it as it submerged, resulting in a big spot of oil which made it seem like it had been hit and damaged, but this later turned out not to be so.

 * The 2nd mate's report says they left Liverpool on Apr.
-29 (for Eristobal CZ), and were attacked at 23:25 on May 1, then torpedoed at 00:10 on May 2, adding she broke in 2 at 00:20 and sank.
-The 1st mate's report, however, says they left Liverpool in the afternoon of May 28 and dates the attack to May 2 at 23:25, saying the lifeboats set sail at 13:00 on May 3.
+29 (for Cristobal CZ), and were attacked at 23:25 on May 1, then torpedoed at 00:10 on May 2, adding she broke in 2 at 00:20 and sank.
+The 1st mate's report, however, says they left Liverpool in the afternoon of Apr.
+28 and dates the attack to May 2 at 23:25, saying the lifeboats set sail at 13:00 on May 3.
 Jürgen Rohwer says the attack occurred at 03:16 on May 3 German time, position 61 07N 25 20W.
 R. W. Jordan's "The World's Merchant Fleets 1939" agrees with Rohwer's position, giving date as May 2, adding she sank on May 3, while "Nortraships flåte" gives the attack position as 61 07N 20 20W (at 23:25 on May 2).
-Hoping to clarify this mess I posted a query to the ubootwaffe.net forum, and here is Roland Berr's reply (the times quoted are German times):
+Hoping to clarify all this, I posted a query to ubootwaffe.net forum (external link - the posting now appears to have been removed), and here is Roland Berr's reply (the times quoted are German times):

 On May 2-1941: